Chahat08/Chahat08.github.io/_projects/4_project.md

     Angle-preserving conformal mapping of a capsule.
 </div>

-While conformal mapping can recover missing regions, the results that it produces might look visually distorted.
-To correct them, we can apply area-preserving optimal transport (OT) to these mappings.
+However, while conformal mappings can recover missing regions, they can also introduce visual distortions.
+To address this, we can apply area-preserving Optimal Transport (OT) techniques to correct these distortions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">